-The legacy of the Ulm School of Design
+The History of the Ulm School of Design

 The Ulm School of Design was one of the most progressive institutions for teaching design and environmental design in the 1950s and 1960s.
-It was founded by Inge Scholl, Otl Aicher, and Max Bill; the latter became the school’s first rector in 1953.
-The HfG Ulm rapidly gained international recognition.
-New approaches in design were investigated and put into practice within the departments: Visual Communication, Industrial Design, Building, Information, and later Film.
-The HfG building was designed by Max Bill and is still an impressive sight today, with its prominent open setting.
+It was founded by Inge Scholl, Otl Aicher and Max Bill; the latter became the school’s first rector in 1953.
+The HfG Ulm quickly gained international recognition.
+New design approaches were researched and put into practice in its departments: visual communication, industrial design, building, information and later film.
+The HfG building was designed by Max Bill and still impresses today with its striking, open location.

 The campus reflects the teaching concept, namely the integration of work and life in one place.
-The history of the HfG was shaped by innovation and change, consistent with the school’s own image of itself as an experimental institution.
-This resulted in countless modifications to the content and organization of classes.
-In a 1975 review of the HfG Ulm, Otl Aicher identified a number of developmental phases, which are listed here in a timeline.
+The history of the HfG has been characterized by innovation and change, in keeping with the university’s self-image as an experimental institution.
+This led to numerous modifications in the content and organization of teaching.